Authoritative Answers, Fun, & Aloha -- no cost, no passwords, no popups

 2005

 In general, conversion coatings are used on aluminum when conductivity is to be maintained, and anodizing is done when insulative value is sought.
-Is there a reason they can't be anodized? sulfuric acid anodizing is the most common and probably the least expensive for this purpose, but boric acid anodizing is used for electrolytic capacitors and may suit your needs.
+Is there a reason they can't be anodized? sulfuric acid anodizing is the most common and probably the least expensive for this purpose, but boric acid anodizing is used for electrolytic capacitors and might suit your needs.

 Ted Mooney, finishing.com